UOsaka Figures

 YUKAWA Hideki

-won the 1949 Nobel Prize in Physics for his research regarding theoretical prediction of mesons performed at Osaka University in 1935.
+won the 1949 Nobel Prize in Physics for his research regarding theoretical prediction of mesons performed at The University of Osaka in 1935.

 Lasker